alessandrozocca/dynamic-fcr-nordic/README.md

 # Dynamic Dimensioning of Frequency Containment Reserves: The Case of the Nordic Grid

 This repository contains the companion code for the article **"Dynamic Dimensioning of Frequency Containment Reserves: The Case of the Nordic Grid"**, authored by Jobke Janssen, Alessandro Zocca, Bert Zwart, and Jalal Kazempour.
-The preprint is available at [arxiv](https://arxiv.org/).
+The preprint is available on [arXiv]([https://arxiv.org/](https://arxiv.org/abs/2411.11093)).
 The code supports the reproducibility of the results presented in the manuscript and facilitates further exploration of the proposed methodologies.

 ---